Helvellyn: Other approaches from the east

-From Patterdale a long but safe and easy walk (11.5 km) on a good path follows the track up Grisedale to the tarn, and then takes the old pony track up the south ridge of Helvellyn.
-The second part of this walk takes a safe route well away from crags on the side of the ridge.
+From Patterdale, route of 11.5 km follows the track up Grisedale to the tarn, and then takes the old pony track up the south ridge of Helvellyn.
+The second part of this route runs well away from the crags on the side of the ridge.

 From Glenridding a similar long but safe and easy walk (11.5 km) follows Greenside Road, past the old lead mine and towards Keppel Cove.
 This track, another old pony track, then zigzags up the fellside to join the main ridge path at the col between Raise and White Side.

 The south ridge

 Grisedale Tarn is the starting point for the south ridge of Helvellyn, and may be reached from Grasmere or Patterdale, or from Dunmail Raise by a path alongside Raise Beck.
-Above the tarn the old pony track zigzags up the fellside, and takes a safe but unexciting route well away from crags on the side of the ridge, and avoiding all the intermediate tops.
-In suitable weather a more interesting and scenic route is to follow the edge of the crags as closely as possible, over the tops of Dollywagon Pike, High Crag and Nethermost Pike.
+Above the tarn the old pony track zigzags up the fellside, and takes a route away from crags on the side of the ridge, and avoiding all the intermediate tops.
+In suitable weather conditions, another possible route is to follow the edge of the crags as closely as possible, over the tops of Dollywagon Pike, High Crag and Nethermost Pike.